Boxing For Kids – Is It Safe?

 Despite the risks, boxing is beneficial in many ways.

-Of course permanent brain damage is a serious concern, but before letting your kid box becomes an absolute NO, let’s looks at the case for youth boxing.
+Of course permanent brain damage is a serious concern, but before letting your kid box becomes an absolute NO, let’s look at the case for youth boxing.

 “The skills and traits, young boxers learn through their participation help prepare them for life in and out of the boxing ring and support their development for life’s future challenges.
 As with any sport, there is risk involved, however the positives developed by participation in youth sports, including amateur boxing, outweigh the potential risk”